lambda-feedback/user-documentation/docs/advanced/chat_functions/quickstart.md

 ## What is a Chat Function?

-It's a function which calls Large Language Models (LLMs) to respond to the student's messages given contextual data:
+A chat function is a function which calls Large Language Models (LLMs) to respond to the messages of students given contextual data:

 - question data
 - user data such as past responses to the problem